fhussonnois/kafkacli/README.md

 	set-compatibility	Setting a new compatibility level.
 	versions		Getting a list of versions registered under the specified subject.

-Use "schemaregistrycli help [command]" for more information about that command.
+Use "schema-registry-cli help [command]" for more information about that command.
 ```

 ## Contributions